Acceptance and Commitment Therapy (ACT)

 Over time, ACT helps build psychological flexibility — the ability to adapt, stay present, and take meaningful action despite life’s inevitable challenges.

-Vivien is trained in a range of psychological therapies and specialises in comprehensive, evidence-based psychological assessments for individuals presenting with learning, attention, cognitive and behavioural problems.
+Vivien also specialises in comprehensive, evidence-based psychological assessments for individuals presenting with learning, attention, cognitive and behavioural problems.

 Send an enquiry or request an Acceptance and Commitment Therapy Appointment